Proverbs, maxims and sayings are often used by the Burmese people to illustrate the point, to make eloquent speeches, and to engage in

 - This saying is a riddle with hidden message that tells the weight of the

 Mingun Bell, which is still among the

 largest ringing bells in the World.
-(See the detailed explanation in the left column.)
+(See detailed explanation here.)

 မမြင်ဖူး မူးမြစ်ထင် |